-A traditional matt decorative paint based on natural gelatine binder and raw linseed oil.
-Artists quality earth and natural powder pigments provide matchless purity and quality of colour.
-A permeable paint suitable for use in older buildings.
-Much of the charm of a distemper is its lack of uniformity with subtle variations of colour and tone.
+Oil Bound Distemper is a traditional matt decorative paint based on natural gelatine binder and raw linseed oil.
+Artist quality earth and natural powder pigments provide matchless purity and quality of colour.
+A permeable paint suitable for use in older buildings for the decoration of internal walls.
+Much of the charm of distemper is its lack of uniformity with subtle variations of colour and tone.

 Environmentally friendly product made with natural sustainable ingredients.
 It contains no VOCs, no petrochemical based ingredients, and no lead.
 Water-based.
 All Rose of Jericho paints comply with the latest environmental legislation.

-Ensure Oil-bound Distemper is within shelf-life period.
+Ensure Oil Bound Distemper is within shelf life period.
 All surfaces should be sound, dry, and free from dirt, oil, grease or other contamination.
-Previously distempered surfaces should be wiped/ washed free of any powdery surface material.
-Un-painted porous surfaces should be primed with one coat of Claircolle.
+Previously distempered surfaces should be wiped or washed free of any powdery surface material.
+Unpainted porous surfaces should be primed with one coat of Claircolle.
 Any fungus or mould must be treated with a fungicide and making good and filling should be carried out with a material appropriate to the substrate.
 Oil Bound Distemper can normally be applied to prepared previously emulsion painted surfaces in normal domestic environments.
 It is not recommended that distemper be applied to emulsion and other modern paint types in poorly heated and poorly ventilated churches.
 Seek Technical Advice.
 Sample trials should be carried out well in advance to ensure that the surface is suitable for application.